em-bellis/PEER_workshop/4_R_Spatial_Data/README.md

-# Session 3: R Graphics
+# Session 4: Spatial Data
 This session will provide an introduction to visualizing data with `ggplot2`.
 We will follow pretty closely the [Data Analysis and Visualization in R for Ecologists Lesson](https://datacarpentry.org/R-ecology-lesson/index.html) from [Data Carpentry](https://datacarpentry.org/lessons/) which provides a much better and in-depth view of these topics.
 There are many other parts of this lesson you can check out if you want to.
 Today we will just focus on the 5th episode: [Data Visualization with ggplot2](https://datacarpentry.org/R-ecology-lesson/04-visualization-ggplot2.html).

 ## Prior to the session: